jaschac/pyrover/README.md

  - A **destination** which is an unknown location to explore.
 Mars is the only available option.
  - A **crew** which is the team that will be sent to the destination.
 Rovers are the only option.
  - A **mission** which represents the overall operation.
 It includes a target destination as well as the crew that will be sent over.
 Each member of the crew is given instructions to execute upon landing.

+#### Development
+The pyrover package has been developed with the following setuo:

+ - Debian 7 Wheezy (3.2.68-1+deb7u5 x86_64)
+ - Python 3.4.3
+	 - pip 7.1.2
+	 - virtualenv 13.1.2

+For pyrover's dependencies, check the Usage section.

 ## Problem Description
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.